 Contrary to ordinary glass, bullet-resistant glass reduces the speed of the bullet gradually.
 Because it is made of multiple layers of glass and interlayers of plastics.
 It also contains a plastic final layer to prevent the spalling of glass upon breakage.

-Working of Bullet Proof Glass
+How does Bullet Proof & Ballistic Glass

 If a glass fails to stop the bullet, it will still reduce the momentum of the bullet.
-The pane of armored ballistic glass can weigh up to 10 times more than the ordinary pane of glass.
+The pane of armored ballistic resistant glass can weigh up to 10 times more than the ordinary pane of glass.
 The heaviness is an indicator of high strength.

 How thick is bulletproof glass?